bytecodealliance/wasmtime/docs/langref.rst

 Floating point operations
 -------------------------

+These operations generally follow IEEE 754-2008 semantics.

-.. inst:: a = fcmp cond, x, y
+.. inst:: a = fcmp Cond, x, y

     Floating point comparison.

-    :param cond: Condition code determining how ``x`` and ``y`` are compared.
+    :arg Cond: Condition code determining how ``x`` and ``y`` are compared.
-    :param x, y: Floating point scalar or vector values of the same type.
+    :arg x,y: Floating point scalar or vector values of the same type.
     :rtype: :type:`bool` or :type:`boolxN` with the same number of lanes as ``x`` and ``y``.